-To help set your makeup, try swapping finishing powders for a luminising setting spray instead, such as Coola Makeup Setting Spray SPF 30 (£39), which forms a protective veil over your makeup and helps to boost luminosity through the day (thanks to moisturising ingredients like hyaluronic acid, aloe and cucumber extracts).
+To help set your makeup, try swapping finishing powders for a luminizing setting spray instead, such as Coola Makeup Setting Spray SPF 30, which forms a protective veil over your makeup and helps to boost luminosity through the day (thanks to moisturizing ingredients like hyaluronic acid, aloe and cucumber extracts).

 Prepping with a trusty shine-controlling primer is also a good shout if you struggle with shiny skin.
-We like the new Nars Pore and Shine Control Primer (£28), which mattifies the skin, minimises pores and controls shine without sitting on top like a chalky powder.
+We like the Nars Pore and Shine Control Primer ($36), which mattifies the skin, minimizes pores, and controls shine without sitting on top like a chalky powder.

 Switch: Powder Blush

-Lisa Potter-Dixon, head makeup artist at Benefit Cosmetics, used a layering technique at London Fashion Week to give models a healthy flush of colour.
+Lisa Potter-Dixon, head makeup artist at Benefit Cosmetics, used a layering technique at London Fashion Week to give models a healthy flush of color.
 She also placed the blush higher on the cheekbones, for a more youthful effect.
-“Begin by patting Benefit Majorette Cream Blush (£26) from the temple down to the top of the cheekbone,” she says.
-“Blend this through into the hairline.”

-“Next, go over this with a shimmering peachy pink, such as the new Benefit Galifornia Blush (£26), as well as a radiance-boosting pink, such as Benefit Hervana Blush (£26) to create a fresh, pastel-looking finish.”
+“Next, go over this with a shimmering peachy pink, such as the Benefit Galifornia Blush ($17), as well as a radiance-boosting pink, such as NARS Blush in Thrill ($30) to create a fresh, pastel-looking finish.”

 Switch: Chalky Concealers

-If you’re lightening up your foundation, blush and skincare, a thick under-eye concealer will only appear all the more chalky by comparison.
+If you’re lightening up your foundation, blush, and skincare, a thick undereye concealer will only appear all the more chalky by comparison.
 But we’re not suggesting you skip it completely either if you’ve got dark circles to combat.
 Rather than relying on coverage, play with the optical illusions afforded by lightweight concealers packing light-reflecting pigments.
-Rowe swears by the Burberry Sheer Concealer (£26) to brighten the eyes of models on the runway.
+Makeup artists everywhere swear by the RMS "Un" Cover-Up Concealer to brighten the eyes without fully covering the skin.
 To hide imperfections, Rowe recommends dotting the concealer under the eyes and blending gently before adding a little to the inner corners for a natural brightening effect.